 It has been observed that overseas foreign exchange trading has been introduced on a number of internet /electronic trading portals luring the residents with offers of guaranteed high returns based on such forex trading…any person resident in India collecting and effecting / remitting such payments directly /indirectly outside India would make himself/ herself liable to be proceeded against with for contravention of the Foreign Exchange Management Act (FEMA), 1999.

 Here is a complete list of forex brokers who allows forex trading in India.

 The Various Things in Indian Forex Laws and Regulations

-The policies and regulations by the RBI can change from time to time and anyone interested in the Forex exchange should be able to follow it.
+The policies and regulations by the RBI can change from time to time.
+Anyone interested in the Forex exchange should be able to follow it.
 Otherwise, they are always welcome not to participate in the trading platform.

 Moreover, RBI stated that any Forex transactions done through the internet or online trading portals aren’t allowed under the FEMA (Foreign Exchange Management Act) issued in 1999.
 The Bank has confirmed that such statement is true but with emphasis that the residents aren’t allow trading in overseas Forex market.
 But they say that Indian residents are allowed to trade in options contracts or currency futures recognized by SEBI (Securities and Exchange Board of India) with a requirement that they should follow to conditions specified and issued by the RBI.

+Finally, a huge numbers of skilled workers from India is working around the world.
+Because of that, large numbers of foreign currencies comes into India by way of foreign direct investments through its non-resident citizens.
 It is advisable that interested people in the Forex trade should only trust the regulated brokerage firms.
-Despite the confusing terms and regulations by the RBI, you can always follow the rule and guidance to the letter.
+Despite the confusing terms and regulations by the RBI and SEBI, you can always follow the rule and guidance to the letter.